jenszech/crasBadgeIt/README.md

 # crasBadgeIt
 ePaper interface for Conference Room Assistent System (CRAS)

+Note that because this example puts the ESP into a deep sleep if you want to reprogram it via the USB then you have to manually stop and restart it using the slider switch at the moment just prior to the upload starting.

 Das Projekt setzt sich dabei aus mehreren Modulen zusammen:
 * **[cras](https://github.com/jenszech/cras)** - stellt das benötigte Backend bereit
 * **[kras](https://github.com/julienP88/kras)** - stellt ein responsives Angular Frontend bereit